-We are adding a fourth metric to our framework, "Level of Greenhouse Gas (GHG) Emissions (CO2e)", consistent with the schedule of the Climate Action Secretariat requirements.
+We have added a fourth metric to our framework, "Level of Greenhouse Gas (GHG) Emissions ($\mathrm{CO}2\mathrm{e}$)", consistent with the schedule of the Climate Action Secretariat requirements and using the measurement tools provided to Crown Corporations.

 This measure will report on BCLC's carbon footprint and is aligned with the government direction to make the public sector carbon neutral by 2010.
-Our first results for this measure will be available in BCLC's 2009/10 Annual Report as well as through Government's planned reporting.
+Here are our results for the first year, that will also be made available through Government's planned reporting.